What is a Public Adjuster Bond?

-You are required to obtain a surety bond to protect your clients.
+You are required to obtain a surety bond to protect your clients and to legally operate as a public adjuster in some states.
 If you do not follow state regulations, a claim can be filed on your bond.
 For example, if you charge fees on a client's settlement that were not originally agreed upon, a claim can be made.
+If you would like to learn more about what surety bonds are and how they work, you can read our detailed guide here.

 Apply and get approved online, sign the indemnity agreement, pay on our website and we will ship the bond to you.